system-zero/system-zero/README.md

 ```sh
   ls Makefile | File.size
 ```
-Assuming that the programmer of the command File.size wrote code that will handle
+Assuming that the programmer of the File.size command, wrote code that will handle
-the case that the input is not comming from the keyboard, but from standard input
+the case when the input is not comming from the keyboard, but from the standard
-stream.
-In that case it is handled, so the effect it is the same.
+input stream.
+In our case this is handled, so the effect it is the same.

-This command chain is called pipeline, so the output of a command is the input of
+This command chain is called pipeline, as the output of a command is the input of
-another command in the chain.
+the next command in the chain.

 This concept is supported in our shell.
 In fact, it is going to be our direction.